bradhowes/swift-math-parser/Sources/MathParser/Documentation.docc/GettinStarted.md

 ## Precedence

-The usual math operations follow the traditional precedence hierarchy: multiplication and division operations happen before addition and subtraction, so `1 + 2 * 3 - 4 / 5 + 6` evaluates the same as `1 + (2 * 3) - (4 / 5) + 6`.
+The usual math operations follow the traditional precedence hierarchy: multiplication, division, and modulo operations happen before addition and subtraction, so `1 + 2 * 3 - 4 / 5 + 6` evaluates the same as `1 + (2 * 3) - (4 / 5) + 6`.
 There are three additional operators, one for exponentiations (^) which is higher than the previous ones, so `2 * 3 ^ 4 + 5` is the same as `2 * (3 ^ 4) + 5`.
 It is also right-associative, so `2 ^ 3 ^ 4` is evaluated as